UAE welcomes 16th group of wounded Palestinian children, cancer patients - www.lokmattimes.com

 Upon landing, medical teams swiftly transferred the wounded and those in need of immediate care to hospitals for treatment, while other cases and their companions were taken to their residences in the Emirates Humanitarian City.

-The UAE's hospitals provide the highest levels of healthcare for injured and cancer patients, an embodiment of the directives of the country's wise leadership.
+The UAE's hospitals provide the highest levels of healthcare for the injured and cancer patients, in embodiment of the directives of the country's wise leadership.

 Families of patients and the wounded expressed their thanks and appreciation to the United Arab Emirates and its wise leadership for this noble humanitarian initiative, which sets a unique model of solidarity and support between sister nations.